 Tip: Don’t get too preoccupied with using specific keywords throughout your article in hopes of fully optimizing your blog.
 Although Google will go through your article and see the keywords, it is people that really read it.
 Just write some good content that people will read and you’ll do well in your SEO.

-For URL and title, I will briefly go over it in the SERP section.
+For the URL and title, I will briefly go over them in the SERP section.

 SERP (aka Search engine results pages)

 SERP is known as search engine results pages.
 It is what you see when you Google search for something.

 Having a proper title applies to all the Shopify pages.
 Similar to the previous times it was mentioned, you need to have a title that includes a keyword you are trying to rank for and that people will search for.

 For Beardbrand’s “Top 21 Best Beard Styles & The Best For You” article, they have beard style as their main keyword.
 When people search “beard style” it is ranked second in the Google search result.
 When you click the article, it is exactly what you are looking for.
 It even includes “beard style” 32 times throughout the page.

 If you choose a keyword and title that doesn’t match your content, it will be very hard to rank high on Google.

 In addition to optimizing for a good keyword, it is good to create a title that stands out from the rest of the other SERPs.
 This works well, especially for article pages.
 In the example above, Beardbrand used a power word.
 It is not just the Top 21 Beard Styles but the Top 21 Best Beard Styles.

 Like keyword modifiers, it also helps to rank for longer keywords that not many people are ranking for.